Ultrastrong time-dependent light-matter interactions are gauge-relative: General time-dependent coupling

 Using the unitarity of the dynamics it is straightforward to show that changes in the energies of the subsystems defined by $\Delta E_x = {\rm tr}[\rho_x(t) H_x]-{\rm tr}[\rho_x^{\rm eq} H_x]$ with $x=m,\,c$, are bounded according to $\beta_m\Delta E_m +\beta_c \Delta E_c \geq {\cal I}\geq 0$ \cite{jevtic_maximally_2012,stokes_using_2017}.
 If the interaction is also such that there is no net input of work, i.e., $\langle \Delta H^\alpha(t)\rangle \equiv \langle \Delta H_0\rangle \equiv \Delta E_m+\Delta E_c=0$, then we obtain $(\beta_m-\beta_c)\Delta E_m\geq 0$.
-Thus, without a net input of work, energy cannot move from the initially cooler to the initially hotter system.
+Thus, without a net input of work, energy cannot move counter to the initial temperature gradient.
 On the other hand if $\Delta E_m + \Delta E_c \neq 0$ then by the end of the interaction the initially cooler system may have lost energy, with an accompanying increase in energy of the initially hotter system.
 Alternatively, both subsystems may simply gain energy due to the non-zero net work.
-The final energy that has been exchanged between the systems after the protocol has finished is shown as a function of $\alpha$ in Fig. \ref{en1}.
+The final energy that has been exchanged between the systems after the protocol has finished is shown as a function of $\alpha$ in Fig.~\ref{en1}.
 It is clear that different qualitative thermodynamics can be realised by varying only the parameter $\alpha$, which controls the gauge.
 We express once more that these qualitative differences in final properties occur even though the subsystems are uniquely defined at both the initial and final times.